Mistletoe Market

 "Hey Garrett, how would you like to make some extra Christmas money?"

-With Garrett's exuberant endorsement of my industrial endeavor, I immediately plunged into his marketing campaign by making some signage and embellishing each clump of the kissing holly with red metallic ribbon.
-When the last bunch was finished, Garrett was ready to trade the green plant for some green paper.
+With Garrett’s exuberant endorsement of my industrial endeavor, I plunged into his marketing campaign by making some signage and embellishing each clump of the kissing holly with red metallic ribbon.
+When the last bunch was finished, Garrett was ready to trade the green plant for some valuable green paper.

 "Mom, Let's go do this!"